 A central bank is an organization that primarily manages a monetary system.
-The term usually refers to the central bank for a country (or a group of countries like the European Union), but not every country uses a central bank.
+The term often refers to the central bank for a country (or a group of countries like the European Union), but not every governing body uses a central bank.

 The duties of a central bank vary from country to country.
-For example, the bank might have a goal of “maintaining price stability,” which means (among other things) limiting how quickly prices rise over time due to inflation.
+For example, a central bank might have a goal of “maintaining price stability,” which means (among other things) limiting how quickly prices rise over time due to inflation.
 Banks often have to juggle competing goals.
-For example, a bank might also be charged with keeping unemployment low – but some of the techniques used to fight unemployment might cause unwanted inflation.
+For example, a bank might also be charged with keeping unemployment low.

-The central bank of the United States is the Federal Reserve System.
-Created by Congress on December 23, 1913, “the Fed” is made up of public and private participants – some appointed by government officials, and others operating in the private sector (in other words, they are businesses).
-This mixture of public and private interests is supposed to allow The Fed to operate without too much influence from lawmakers (but still serve the interests of the public, and the participants are supposed to represent the public’s voice.
+The central bank of the U.S. is the Federal Reserve System.
+Created by Congress on December 23, 1913, “the Fed” is made up of public and private participants—some appointed by government officials, and others operating in the private sector (in other words, they may be businesses).
+Input from both public and private interests ideally enables The Fed to operate without too much influence from lawmakers.
+The Fed serves the interests of the public, and the participants are supposed to represent the public’s voice.

 The Fed’s main priority or “mandate” (the goal it is charged with pursuing) is to: